davidnsousa/bor/paper.md

 ```
   # install bor from CRAN
   install.packages("bor")

   # load bor
   library(bor)
 ```

 The package includes three objects:

-* `dtable` a function that tidies raw focal observations' data into a data frame more suitable for data processing
+* `dtable` a function that tidies raw focal observations' data into a data frame more suitable for data processing.

-* `countb` a function that computes asymmetric data matrices, separately for each observer and type of social interaction recorded, from a data frame with a structure similar to that of the output of `dtable` function
+* `countb` a function that computes asymmetric data matrices, separately for each observer and type of social interaction recorded, from a data frame with a structure similar to that of the output of `dtable` function.

 * `ex_field_data` a data frame containing an example of raw focal observations' data (data frames passed to `dtable` function should have this structure).